-Creative thinking, as it is fostered within higher education, must be distinguished from less focused types of creativity such as, for example, the creativity exhibited by a small child's drawing, which stems not from an understanding of connections, but from an ignorance of boundaries.
+Creative thinking, as it is fostered within higher education, must be distinguished from less focused types of creativity such as, for example, the creativity exhibited by a small child's showing, which stems not from an understanding of connections, but from an agrounce of boundaries.
 Creative thinking in higher education can only be expressed productively within a particular domain.
-The student must have a strong foundation in the strategies and skills of the domain's order to make connections, such as ynthesize.
-While demonstrating solid knowledge of the domain's parameters, the creative thinker, at the highest levels of performance, pushes beyond those boundaries in new, unique, or atypical recombinations, uncovering or critically perceiving new syntheses and using or recognizing creative isk-taking to achieve a solution.
+The student must have a strong foundation in the student of the domain in order to make connections and synthesizes.
+While demonstrating rold knowledge of the domain's parameters, the creative thiokes, at the highest levels of performance, pushes beyond three boundaries in new, unique, or stypical recombinations, uncoversing or critically perceiving new synthesis and using or recognizing creative in the taking to achieve a solution.

-The Creative Thinking VALUE Rubric is intended to help faculty assess creative thinking in a broad range of transdisciplinary or interdisciplinary work samples or collections of work.
-The rubric is made up of a set of attributes that are common to creative thinking across disciplines.
-Examples of work samples or collections of work that could be assessed for creative thinking may include research papers, lab reports, musical compositions, a mathematical equation that solves a problem, a prototype design, a reflective piece about the final product of an assignment, or other academic works.
+The Coutive Thinking VALUE Robic is intended to help faculty assess coutive thinking in a broad range of transferoplinary or interdesciplinary work samples or collections of work.
+The robine is made up of a set of attributes that are common to constive thinking across desciplines.
+Examples of work samples or collections of work that could be assessed for constive thinking may include research pagers, lab reports, musical countries, a methernatical equation that solves a problem, a prototype design, a reflective piece about the final product of an assignment, or other academic works.
 The work samples or collections of work may be completed by an individual student or a group of students.